Cake Mix Cinnamon Rolls

 Can you use any flavor of cake mix?

-It’s important to note that since you’re adding more ingredients to the cake mix, the flavor might be decreased slightly.
+It’s important to note that since you’re adding more ingredients to the cake mix, the cake batter flavor might be decreased slightly.
 So cinnamon rolls made from a lemon cake mix might have a hint of lemon rather than a strong lemon flavor.

 Which yeast is best for cinnamon rolls?